odinuv/web/articles/problem-solving/index.md

   beginner's problems have been solved online or in this book.
 Remember, that your friends are usually similarly skilled as you, before you implement some solution, try to ask at least two or three people to confirm the solution or start discussion with them to come up with better one.

+Take a look in the [FAQ section](/course/faq/) of this book for useful tips.

 ## Start building (good) habits
 Many things can be trained, you will gain experience and you will learn how to use PHP, some IDE, framework, templating